msucorey/jogger/README.md

 ### Key Implementation Details

-Game logic is relatively straight forward with exeception of the collision algorithms.
+Game logic is relatively straight forward with exception of the collision algorithms.

 First, since every object in the game is a rectangle, a simple rectangle intersection check is performed to see if any two objects collide.
 ```JavaScript